Thermal Fermion Propagators and Flavor-Changing via Loop Corrections in the Early Universe: Flavor-Changing Processes of the Left-Handed Fermions

-At this stage, it is crucial to examine the theorem stating that "there is no FCNC" \cite{PhysRevD.15.1958}.
-Its discussions have focused on the neutral Higgs sector, as only neutral Higgs bosons acquire vacuum expectation values in the Higgs mechanism \cite{RevModPhys.46.7}.
-However, its implications in the symmetric phase make clearer the origin of flavor-changing arising in the self-energies (or vertex diagrams).
-Since thermal masses emerge from one-loop corrections, both neutral and charged Higgs bosons—if present— contribute to thermal masses.
-While the zero temperature part can also enable flavor-changing processes, its finite renormalized contribution is negligible compared to the temperature-dependent part.
+At this stage, it is important to examine the the conditions necessary for the no FCNC theorem \cite{PhysRevD.15.1958}.
+It is based on the neutral Higgs sector, as only neutral Higgs bosons acquire vacuum expectation values in the Higgs mechanism \cite{RevModPhys.46.7}.
+However, the violation of these conditions in the symmetric phase makes clear the origin of flavor-changing processes arising from the self-energy (or vertex) diagrams.
+Since the thermal masses emerge from the one-loop corrections, both neutral and charged Higgs bosons—if present—contribute.
+While the zero temperature part can also enable flavor-changing processes in the symmetric phase, its finite renormalized contribution is negligible compared to the temperature-dependent part.
 This raises a key question: Why do one-loop self-energy and vertex corrections fail to induce flavor-changing processes in the broken phase?
-The answer lies in the FCNC theorem, which not only prevents tree-level flavor-changing processes but also structures the Yukawa interactions such that self-energy and vertex corrections cannot induce flavor-changing phenomena.
-Hence, our main objective is to identify the mechanism permitting flavor-changing processes in the symmetric phase while forbidding them in the broken phase.
-Two key conditions from the FCNC theorem are highlighted below \begin{itemize} \item "The neutral current naturally conserves all quark flavors", requiring the Yukawa coupling matrix to be diagonal in the same basis as the quark mass matrix \cite{PhysRevD.15.1958}. \item Each right-handed fermion of a given charge ($u_R$ or $d_R$) must couple to only one Higgs boson, a condition automatically satisfied in the broken phase of the SM and MESM. \end{itemize} In the broken phase, these conditions prevent, for instance, the following Yukawa interaction, \cite{Morii:2004tp}:
+The answer lies in the conditions imposed in the no FCNC theorem, which not only prevents tree-level flavor-changing processes but also structures the Yukawa interactions such that self-energy and vertex corrections cannot induce flavor-changing phenomena.
+Hence, our main objective is to identify the mechanism permitting flavor-changing processes in the symmetric phase which are absent in the broken phase.
+Three key conditions from the no FCNC theorem are stated below \cite{PhysRevD.15.1958}: \begin{itemize} \item The Yukawa coupling matrix must be diagonal in the same basis as the quark mass matrix. \item The effective order neutral-current coupling induced by one-loop radiative corrections naturally conserve all quark flavors. \item Each right-handed fermion of a given charge ($u_R$ or $d_R$) must couple to only one Higgs boson, a condition automatically satisfied in the broken phase of the SM and MESM. \end{itemize} In the broken phase, these conditions prevent, for instance, the following Yukawa interaction, \cite{Morii:2004tp}: